yuvaldori/gigaspaces-wiki-jekyll/xap101nettut/installation.markdown

 <br>

-You can download all examples presented here from {%git https://github.com/Gigaspaces/xap-tutorial%}.
+You can download all examples presented here from {%git https://github.com/Gigaspaces/xapnet-tutorial%}.
 Feel free to clone, fork and contribute to the tutorial code.

 {%vbar title=Download and Install XAP%}
-- Download and unzip the latest XAP release {%download http://www.gigaspaces.com/xap-download%}
-- Unzip the distribution into a working directory; GS_HOME
-- Set the JAVA_HOME environment variable to point to the JDK root directory
-- Start your favorite Java IDE
-- Create a new project
-- Include all jar files from the GS_HOME/lib/required in the classpath
+GigaSpaces XAP.NET is packaged as a standard Windows Installer package (.msi file).
+After you have downloaded {%download http://www.gigaspaces.com/xap-download%} the latest version, start the installation by double-clicking the msi file, and the installation wizard will pop up and guide you through the installation process.

 {%endvbar%}